helicalco/docs/content/learn/helical-tools/geno.md

 ## Getting Started

-This tutorial will walk you through the process of running geno commands.
+This tutorial will walk you through the process of running `helical geno` commands.
 We will begin with analysing a geno file and understanding the different files that are created.
-To begin, download the geno file below.
+To begin, download the genotypes file below.
+This file is not a representation of any population.
+It is a generated file.

 ### genotype File